StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 Keyboard layout optimization must be taken as an investment of lower marginal benefit than many things before it.
 It is a worthy investment, but it is not the worthiest of your consideration unless several more important things have been taken care of beforehand.

 I would encourage you to go through that link and make sure you have those things in good order before you even consider sinking in time on the keyboard optimization front.

-Also consider how much you really type in your everyday life (and thus how big a priority optimization is): programmers and secretaries, for example, type far more than park rangers or bakers, so keyboard optimization makes more sense for them.
+### You May Type Too Little Or Too Much For Keyboard Layout Optimization To Be Worth It

+If you do not type very much in your profession or hobbies outside of your profession, keyboard layout optimization will never be worth your while.
+You will never make up the time you spend making your layout more efficient because you will never type enough for the advantages to be realized.

+If you enter a lot of information in your profession or hobbies, however, it *still* may not be worth your while to optimize.
+Why?
+Because typing is incredibly inefficient compared to machine stenography (the kind that uses a [stenotype](https://en.wikipedia.org/wiki/Stenotype).

 ### The Difficulty of Retraining Your Fingers